Strong-TransCenter: Improved Multi-Object Tracking based on Transformers with Dense Representations: Experiments

 \subsection{Ablation Study}

-In our ablation study we compared some of the separable modules we added to our tracker and to the original TransCenter \cite{Transcenter_Xu2022}.
+In our ablation study we compared the added modules described in \ref{proposed_method} that make up our proposed method STC, as well as the offline modules described in \ref{offline} that we explored on top of STC and the original TransCenter \cite{Transcenter_Xu2022}.
 The AFLink and GSI modules are the non-causal features developed in \cite{StrongSORT} and described in \ref{offline}.
-As we can see in the results table \ref{tab:ablation_table} the AFLink module mainly improves the IDSW number, so it mostly improves the IDF1 and HOTA measures when the IDSW number is more significant to begin with, and has no significant effect on the MOTA metric.
-The GSI module has a significant effect on the number of FP (false positives) and FN (false negatives, i.e. misdetections) since it was able to complete missing trajectories but at the same time generated false trajectories, and the balance between them only had an effect on the main evaluation metrics in several configurations, depending on parameters of the GSI function.
-In order to optimize the association step between tracks and new detections we tested association using only the appearance embeddings (noted as "only Emb") or only the generalized IoU \cite{GIOU_Rezatofighi_2018_CVPR} score (noted as "only IoU").
+As we can see in the results Table III the AFLink module mainly improves the IDSW number and has no significant effect on the main metrics.
+The GSI module has a significant effect on the number of FP (false positives) and FN (false negatives, i.e., misdetections) since it was able to complete missing trajectories but at the same time generated false trajectories, and the balance between them indeed improved the main evaluation metrics in several configurations, depending on parameters of the GSI function.
+In order to optimize the association step between tracks and new detections we tested association using only the appearance embeddings (noted as "Only Embedding"), with the addition of the default implementation of the Kalman filter based on DeepSORT \cite{Wojke2017} (noted as "Default Kalman") and with the addition of our improved implementation of the Kalman filter (noted as "Improved Kalman").
+The improved Kalman and the embedding network together make up our STC tracker.
 Using only the embedding distance caused a very high number of IDSW and poor metric results as expected, since it caused the association to match tracks and detections with no regard to their positions.
-Using only the IoU without using the embedding distance is essentially the same as not using the FastReID feature at all, and cause a slightly smaller number of FP but higher number of IDSW.
-The last experiment is testing the classic method of fusing the embedding and IoU scores for the final association distance, using the formula:
+Using only the improved Kalman filter, without using the embedding distance, i.e., not using the appearance feature at all, caused a slightly smaller number of FP but higher number of IDSW.
+We can also see that the improved Kalman filter contributes to all the metrics compared to the default Kalman implementation, which confirms that modifying the state vector, correcting the measurement projection matrix and adapting the measurement noise covariance matrix using the detection heatmap FWHM are an effective way to fine-tune the tracker to the required task.
+The last experiment is testing the classic method of fusing the embedding and GIoU scores for the final association distance, using the formula: